20 Rules Of Dating A Single Dad

 Related Reading: Divorce And Remarriage: I Need To Remarry For Myself, Not For My Son

-Be the person they can trust, an adult they can turn to for advice with problems or dilemmas they can’t approach their parents with.
 Here, you need to take care of two things: first and foremost, never breach their trust by ratting them out.
 Unless, of course, the situation at hand can have dire consequences.
 And second, don’t give them any advice that goes against the rules set by the parents.

 9. Be receptive to his vulnerabilities

 As his partner, try to be receptive to these vulnerabilities.
 When he talks, listen patiently.
 When he needs support in the relationship, be there to hold his hand.
 You don’t have to coddle him, pity him, or try to fix what’s broken.
 Just being there for him is enough.
 If you’re wondering what questions to ask when dating a single dad, in his time of need, a simple, “What can I do for you?”
-“Would you like me to help?” could be just what he needed to hear.
+“Would you like me to help?”, could be just what he needed to hear.

 10. Take the lead in bed when dating a single dad

 When a person is constantly trying to juggle so many different roles, it’s only natural that he is bone tired at the end of the day.
 He may have no energy left for a romantic evening or enjoying a quiet drink with you after he has made breakfast, sent the kids to school, finished a workday, made dinner, helped the children with their homework, taken them out for their sports lessons and then tucked them in bed.
+But your sex life doesn’t have to suffer on that account.
+You just have to be prepared to take the lead.
+Play naughty, flirt a little, and stoke the fire of passion.

 11. Learn to work with his schedule

+When you’re dating a single dad, you need to learn to work around his schedule.
 Managing a home with children while pursuing a career is as tough as it gets.
 Most couples struggle with it.
 Here, he is doing it all alone.
-So, accept the fact that time is scarce.
+So, when dating a divorced dad or a widower who is a single father, you must accept the fact that time is scarce.
 Learn to work with his schedule and make the most of what you get.
-This may become even more challenging if you’re dating a single dad long-distance.

 12. Don’t let insecurity get to you